gdm85/distrilock/README.md

 ## How (distributed) locking works

-1. the daemon instance tracks multiple named locks per session (= connection), which correspond each to an individual file
+1. the daemon instance tracks multiple named locks per session (= connection), which correspond to an individual file
-2. client requests lock acquisition through daemon, if viable a fcntl write lock is acquired on the corresponding file and lock is returned as successful
+2. client requests lock acquisition through daemon, if viable a `fcntl` write lock is acquired on the corresponding file and lock is returned as successful
-3. client perform some work within the locked context
+3. client performs some work within the locked context
-4. client releases lock through daemon, the fcntl write lock is released on the open file which is closed and deleted
+4. client releases lock through daemon, the `fcntl` write lock is released on the open file which is then closed and deleted

 ## NFSv4 specific notes